 In 1996, the retailer introduced an affiliate program — known as the Amazon Associates Program — which helped the company expand its reach, according to CBS News.
 And after announcing its IPO in 1997, Amazon introduced “1-Click shopping” and began offering different products and services in various categories: music, DVD/video, home improvement, software, video games, gift ideas, kitchen and more.

 These days, the company is making big money.
-For the second quarter of 2018, Amazon earnings reached $52.9 billion.
-In early September 2018, Amazon also became the second U.S. company after Apple to hit the $1 trillion mark in market value.
+For the first quarter of 2021, Amazon earnings reached $108.5 billion.

 Old Spice Before